dergigi/dergigi.github.io/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 Of course, we can also encode this information as various images.

-Private key as QR code
+{% include image.html name="private-key-qr.png" caption="Private key as QR code" %}

-Private key encoded as hex colors
+{% include image.html name="private-key-flag.png" caption="Private key encoded as hex colors" %}

-![Same as above, but as one pixel per color]
+{% include image.html name="private-key-pixels.png" caption="Same as above, but as one pixel per color" %}

 You can also be more creative and hide a bitcoin private key in a piece of art:

-*"TORCHED H34R7S" by* [*YT,*] *a puzzle which hid* 4.87 bitcoin in plain sight.
+{% include image.html name="torched-hearts.jpg" caption="'TORCHED H34R7S' by YT (@coin_artist), a puzzle which hid 4.87 bitcoin in plain sight." %}

 You get the idea.